Ritalina/devops-excercise/README.md

 1.- Enter in the directory configs sandbox

-2.- Apply the first manifest to command: Kubectl apply -f 0_namespaces.yml
+2.- Apply the first manifest to command:

+Kubectl apply -f 0_namespaces.yml

 3.- Apply the manifest 1, 2 and 3 whit the namespace sandbox (it is you create to 0_namespaces).
+Command example:

-Command example: kubectl -n sandbox apply -f 1_deployment.yml
+kubectl -n sandbox apply -f 1_deployment.yml

+Note: If you want make one cluster local in your computer, one option slim is K3D